JS0Nwong/for-elizabeth/README.md

-#A little something
+# A little something for a special someone

-I perhaps have a little crush on someone but we don't live in the same state so, I made her a little something
+<p>I perhaps have a little crush on someone but we don't live in the same state so, I made her a little something :)</p>